Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

   <img height="250" src="/docs/figs/exampleGallery/Yaml-Config-Syntax-Arenas/example7.png">
 </p>

 **Observations:**

-We can observe that:
+We can observe the following:

-* The `blackouts` parameter is used to define the blackout zones for the arena.
-The `blackouts` parameter is a list of frames at which the arena will be blacked out.
-For example, if we set `blackouts` to `[10, 43, 50, 20]`, the arena will be blacked out at frames 10, 43, 50 and 20.
-This means the player/agent will be virtually blind at these frames (no light will be emitted to the arena).
+* The `blackouts` parameter defines the blackout zones for the arena.
+This parameter is a list of frames at which the arena will experience a blackout.
+For example, setting `blackouts` to `[10, 43, 50, 20]` means the arena will be blacked out at frames 10, 20, 43, and 50.
+During these frames, the player/agent will not receive any visual information, as no light will be emitted to the arena.
-* Additionally, if we set `blackouts` to `[-20]`, the arena will blackout every 20 frames (because we placed the '-' indicating repeat).
+* If `blackouts` is set to `[-20]`, the arena will experience a blackout every 20 frames.
+The '-' sign indicates that the blackout should repeat at regular intervals.
-* The blackout has no effect on any other aspect of the agent or the arena.
-For example, the agent will still be able to move around the arena, and the objects in the arena will still be visible to the agent. _RayCasting_ will still work.
+* The blackout only affects visual visibility and does not impact other aspects of the agent or the arena.
+For example, the agent can still move around, and the objects within the arena remain visible to the agent. _RayCasting_ will continue to function as usual.

+&nbsp;

 #### EXAMPLE 8 - Multi-Arena Episodes